 2. Find the Right ISO & Stick to It

-Stegles also advises that once you’ve set your aperture, the next setting to find is your ISO.
+My next aurora photography settings tip deals with your ISO.
+Stegles also advises that once you’ve set your aperture, the next setting to find is the ISO for the light and aurora conditions.
 While the specific numbers/increments on your camera may vary, Stegles says that most aurora photographers shoot in the 2000-3200 range.

 I shot almost all of the aurora photos in this post myself, and I was shooting at 2400.
 I found that when I stepped up to 3200, there was too much noise in my photos.

 Once your aperture and ISO are set, you can use your shutter speed to make exposure adjustments.

 3. Use Shadows to Judge Exposure

 Once you set your aperture and ISO are set and you start shooting, Stegles advises using the shadows in your photos to determine the right shutter speed.
 As you can see in the photo above, my shadows are very dark and post-production editing couldn’t fix that issue.

 In general, you want your shadows to have some definition – you can always turn them back down to darker blacks.
 It’s better to overexpose your night photos and aurora photography, Stegles advises.
 You can fix that with edits.

 Here’s another aurora photography tip that you can also find on our list of astrophotography tips: use the foreground!
 It might seem tempting to set your camera pointing straight up to get as much of the night sky as possible – but this often makes it hard to understand the context of your photo.

 “Be creative with telling stories; use objects in the foreground instead of just the sky,” suggests Stegles.
 He then showed me several stunning photos with beautiful foregrounds that were almost as interesting to view as the aurora in the background sky.